Juan-Jones/blog-template/src/content/blog/ebay-affiliate-program-overview.md

 tags: ['Referrals']
 ---

-The **eBay Affiliate Program**, also known as the eBay Partner Network (EPN), offers a fantastic opportunity for marketers to earn commissions by promoting eBay products.
+The eBay Affiliate Program, also known as the eBay Partner Network (EPN), offers a fantastic opportunity for marketers to earn commissions by promoting eBay products.
 Whether you're a seasoned affiliate marketer or just starting, understanding how this program works and how to optimize your efforts can make a significant difference in your earnings.

 ## What is the eBay Partner Network?